Skip to main content

 picture of author, Hometap TeamBy Hometap Team on September 25, 2019

-Before you rush to schedule a home appraisal, also called a home value appraisal, consider the cost: upwards of $400 for single-family homes, according to Angi.
-That’s why many homeowners turn to sites—such as Zillow or Redfin, among other automated valuation models (AVMs)—to predict their current home value appraisal estimate.
-However, while AVMs may give you a rough idea of your home’s value, it’s not always the most accurate, as these websites often rely on public and user-inputted data.
+Before you rush to schedule a home appraisal, also called a home value appraisal, consider the cost: upwards of $350 for single-family homes, according to Angi.
+That’s why many homeowners turn to realty sites—such as Zillow or Redfin, among others that offer automated valuation models (AVMs)—to predict their current home appraisal estimate.
+But in doing so, you may notice you’ll find a wide range of values.

 As you can see, the margin for error can be as high as 30%!